Course Descriptions 2025-2026

 1 year.
 Grades 3-6.

-Prerequisites: Students should be reading at a 3rd grade level.
+Prerequisites: Students should be reading independently at a 3rd grade level.
 They must be able to write a complete sentence (with proper capitals and punctuation marks) without assistance.

 Middle School English